 Historical meteorological records stretching back to the 19th century are crucial for the comprehension of climate variability and its long-term change.
 These data provide an essential baseline of past climate, which can be useful for many initiatives and efforts focused on monitoring and adapting to climate change and extreme weather events.
-Thus, the process of past meteorological data retrieval and digitizing, known as "data rescue", is receiving more and more interest within the scientific community, as proved by the high number of projects funded in the last two decades.
-Examples are the Atmospheric Circulation Reconstructions over the Earth (ACRE, Allan et al., 2011), the MEditerranean DAta REscue (MEDARE) and the Historical

-Instrumental Climatological Surface Time Series of the Greater Alpine Region initiatives (HISTALP, Auer et al., 2007; Brunet et al., 2014a,b).
-These projects, as well as other actions led by local meteorological agencies and research institutions, have two main tasks: (i) enhance the past weather observations asset (in part still unexplored) by discovering, preserving and digitizing paper-based data, and (ii) ensure through quality control procedures that the recovered data are consistent and fully available to the scientific community.
+Thus, the process of past meteorological data retrieval and digitizing, known as "data rescue", is receiving more and more interest within the scientific community, as proven by the high number of projects funded in the last 2 decades.
+Examples are the Atmospheric Circulation Reconstructions over the Earth (ACRE; Allan et al., 2011), the Mediterranean Data Rescue (MEDARE) and the Historical Instrumental Climatological Surface Time Series of the Greater Alpine Region (HISTALP) initiatives (Auer et al., 2007; Brunet et al., 2014a, b).
+These projects as well as other actions led by local meteorological agencies and research institutions have two main tasks: (i) to enhance past weather observation assets (in part still unexplored) by discovering, preserving and digitizing paper-based data and (ii) to ensure through quality control procedures that the recovered data are consistent and fully available to the scientific community.

-Most of data rescue initiatives are focused on daily and monthly atmospheric observations used for long-term climatological analysis (i.e. daily maximum, minimum and average temperature and daily/monthly total precipitation), but few actions have been established to recover sub-daily data.
-High-temporal resolution weather data are pivotal to understand the dynamics related to the atmospheric circulation and to the extreme weather events (e.g. Stickler et al., 2014).
-Thus, sub-daily data constitute a key-input for reanalysis products, both at global and regional scale.
-A significant effort to rescue historical sub-daily data has been made by the Twentieth Century Reanalysis (20CR) and the Uncertainties in Ensembles of Regional ReAnalyses (UERRA) projects.
-The 20CR reanalysis product is the first ensemble of sub-daily global atmospheric conditions (Compo et al., 2011; Cram et al., 2015; Slivinski et al., 2019) spanning from 1851 to 2014 (20CR version 3).
+Most of data rescue initiatives are focused on daily and monthly atmospheric observations used for long-term climatological analysis (i.e. daily maximum, minimum and average temperature as well as daily and monthly total precipitation), but few actions have been established to recover subdaily data.
+High-temporal-resolution weather data are pivotal to understanding the dynamics related to atmospheric circulation and to extreme weather events (e.g. Stickler et al., 2014; Wetra et al., 2014).
+Thus, sub-daily data constitute a key input for reanalysis products at both the global and regional scale.
+A significant effort to rescue historical sub-daily data has been made by the Twentieth Century Reanalysis (20CR) and the Uncertainties in Ensembles of Regional Reanalyses (UERRA) projects.
+The 20CR product is the first ensemble of sub-daily global atmospheric conditions (Compo et al., 2011; Cram et al., 2015; Slivinski et al., 2019) spanning from 1851 to 2014 (20CR version 3).
 This project supported national and regional initiatives focused on the recovery of sub-daily data extending back to the 19th century.
-The 20CR reanalysis aimed exclusively at the assimilation of atmospheric pressure observations (Slivinski et al., 2019), thus the resulting observational database is limited to this variable.
+The 20CR project is aimed exclusively at the assimilation of atmospheric pressure observations (Slivinski et al., 2019); thus the resulting observational database is limited to this variable.

-On the other hand, UERRA project aim is to develop an ensemble system of European regional reanalyses for the recent decades (1961-2019) through the recovering of sub-daily surface multiparametric weather records (http://uerra.eu/).
-In the framework of UERRA project, Ashcroft et al. (2018) identified, for the 1957-2010 period, a relevant scarcity of sub-daily data in different European areas, including southern and eastern Mediterranean countries (Morocco, Algeria, Tunisia, Egypt and Turkey), Central and Eastern Europe (Germany, Czech Republic, Hungary and Balkan Peninsula) and Scandinavia.
-To fill these gaps, the rescue of 8.8 million observations covering a period from 1877 and 2012 and encompassing a wide range of meteorological variables was carried on.
+On the other hand, the aim of the UERRA project is to develop an ensemble system of regional European reanalyses for recent decades (1961-2019) through the recovery of sub-daily, multi-parametric surface weather records (http: //uerra.eu/, last access: 31 January 2020).
+Within the framework of the UERRA project, Ashcroft et al. (2018) identified for the 1957-2010 period a relevant scarcity of subdaily data in different areas in and around Europe, including southern and eastern Mediterranean countries (Morocco, Algeria, Tunisia, Egypt and Turkey), Central and Eastern Europe (Germany, Czech Republic, Hungary and the Balkan Peninsula), and Scandinavia.
+To fill these gaps, the rescue of 8.8 million observations covering a period from 1877 to 2012 and encompassing a wide range of meteorological variables was carried out.